Things To Do On-The-Dole

 • Find out what it's like to skip a shower or two

-• Run out of underwear as the laundry piles up
+• Run out of bras as the laundry piles up

 • Run out of silverware as the dishes pile up